Introduction

 Activity Checklist

-• Ids are used to mark unique items on your page.
-See if you can spot the div tag with an id of kitten in the page.
+. - Ids are used to mark unique items on your page.
+See if you can spot the

 <ol>